 - Theanna Eco Villa & Spa: A spectacular luxury property impressing with a unique design that fuses Balinese & Japanese styles with Scandinavian simplicity.
 Each villa offers a private balcony/terrace and plunge pool.
 Huge discounts are available for pre-paid bookings.

-✓ Best place to stay in Bali for serene seascapes & cultural day trips without the crowds
+✓ Best choice for serene seascapes & cultural day trips without the crowds

 Anyone looking for a laid-back beach vibe without the thick crowds of western Bali should give the quiet town of Candidasa a try.
 Although there are certainly better beaches elsewhere, Candidasa is the perfect pick for a chilled out experience with good value accommodations.